-Ziyan is a private enterprise that has developed capable drones and unmanned helicopters that with varying degrees of autonomy that are starting to enter usage for policing, paramilitary, and military operations.
-The company's founder Wang Jiangping ( $\Xi$ 江平) leveraged the perspective of experience in PLAAF aircraft maintenance and subsequent international business activities that reportedly exposed him to military experts and modern drone technology in building a company that has proven competitive against traditional contenders within China and internationally.
+Ziyan is a private enterprise that has developed capable drones and unmanned helicopters that with varying degrees of autonomy that are starting to enter usage for policing, paramilitary, and military operations.247 The company's founder Wang Jiangping (Ξ 江平) leveraged the perspective of experience in PLAAF aircraft maintenance and subsequent international business activities that reportedly exposed him to military experts and modern drone technology in building a company that has proven competitive against traditional contenders within China and internationally.

-Since Ziyan tested its first drone in December 2015, the company has achieved relatively rapid success.
-To date, a number of its drone helicopters, including the "Blowfish A2," which is semi-autonomous and can be equipped with radar, jamming devices, and guns or bombs under its spine, have been exported internationally to at least four countries so far.
-Ziyan has been working on a series of unmanned helicopters, known as the ZYG 800, ZY-50 and ZY-280, which vary in capability but are all capable of autonomy.
-In February 2019, Ziyan displayed and demonstrated during an international defense exhibition its unmanned helicopter intelligent swarming technology, which can now realize self-organizing networks of smart swarms and be switched to 'attack' model to go after targets autonomously in a coordinated manner.
+Since Ziyan tested its first drone in December 2015, the company has achieved rapid success.
+To date, a number of its drone helicopters, including the "Blowfish A2," which can be equipped with radar, jamming devices, and guns or bombs under its spine, have been exported internationally to at least four countries so far.248 Ziyan has been working on a series of unmanned helicopters, known as the ZYG 800, ZY-50 and ZY-280, which vary in capability and in levels of potential autonomy.249 In February 2019, Ziyan displayed and demonstrated during an international defense exhibition its unmanned helicopter intelligent swarming technology, which can now realize self-organizing networks of smart swarms and be switched to 'attack' model to go after targets autonomously in a coordinated manner.250